Ian Bogie

-Ian Bogie (born 6 December 1967) is a former footballer, and former manager of Gateshead and Stockport County.
-He spent two decades as a professional player, from 1985 up until 2001 he was playing in the English Football League, where he made 382 appearances.
+Ian Bogie (born 6 December 1967) is a former professional footballer, and former manager of Gateshead and Stockport County.
+He spent two decades as a professional player; from 1985 until 2001, he played in the English Football League, where he made 382 appearances.

-Started out at Newcastle United in the mid-1980s, he signed with Preston North End in 1989, moving on to Millwall two years later.
-In 1993, he joined Leyton Orient, and after another two years moved on to Port Vale, where he saw out the century.
+He started at Newcastle United in the mid-1980s, he signed with Preston North End in 1989, moving on to Millwall two years later.
+In 1993, he joined Leyton Orient, and after another two years, moved on to Port Vale, where he saw out the century.
 A legend at Vale, he made over 150 appearances.
 He then had spells at Kidderminster Harriers, Bedlington Terriers and finally Gateshead.

 He moved into management once his playing career had finished, taking up the reins at Gateshead in 2007.
 He guided the club to two successive promotions via the play-offs in 2008 and 2009 to take them from the Northern Premier League to the Conference National, before he was sacked in December 2012.
-He was appointed manager of Stockport County in March 2013, and was unable to save the club from relegation out of the Conference.
+He was appointed manager of Stockport County in March 2013 and could not save the club from relegation out of the Conference.

 Playing career

 Newcastle United

-Having developed his skills at the Wallsend Boys Club Bogie signed for his hometown club Newcastle United as an apprentice in July 1984, turning pro in December 1985 just after his eighteenth birthday.
+Having developed his skills at the Wallsend Boys Club, Bogie signed for his hometown club Newcastle United as an apprentice in July 1984, turning pro in December 1985 just after his 18th birthday.
 A skillful, ball playing midfielder in the Paul Gascoigne mould he was favourite to take over from the Tottenham bound England star in the Newcastle team.
-However, after only 21 games for the Toon Army in which he scored one goal, manager Jim Smith's traded him to Preston North End in exchange for striker Gary Brazil; he was valued by Smith at £100,000 mark.
-Bogie was originally against the move, preferring to stay and fight for his place but after much persuasion by both Smith and Preston boss John McGrath he finally moved to Deepdale.
+However, after only 21 games for the Toon Army in which he scored one goal, manager Jim Smith's traded him to Preston North End in exchange for striker Gary Brazil; Smith valued him at £100,000 mark.
+Bogie was originally against the move, preferring to stay and fight for his place, but after much persuasion by both Smith and Preston boss John McGrath, he finally moved to Deepdale.

 Preston North End

-Having finally joined Preston, Bogie made his debut in a home league match versus Bristol Rovers, a game that ended 1–1.
-Bogie did however endear himself to the Preston fans immediately with his silky ball playing skills.
-His time at Deepdale was though a frustrating one for Bogie, Preston and the fans, with the club beginning to struggle and Bogie himself frustrating the fans with some indifferent performances despite his obvious ability.
-After two and a half years at Preston in which he played 91 games scoring 12 goals, Bogie exercised his right to speak to other clubs at the end of his contract and in August 1991 signed for Millwall for a tribunal set fee of £145,000.
+Having finally joined Preston, Bogie debuted in a home league match versus Bristol Rovers, a game that ended 1–1.
+Bogie did, however, endear himself to the Preston fans immediately with his silky ball-playing skills.
+His time at Deepdale was frustrating for Bogie, Preston, and the fans, with the club beginning to struggle.
+Bogie himself frustrated the fans with some indifferent performances despite his obvious ability.
+After two and a half years at Preston in which he played 91 games, scoring 12 goals, Bogie exercised his right to speak to other clubs at the end of his contract and in August 1991 signed for Millwall for a tribunal set fee of £145,000.